guilhermevialle/MusicPlayer/README.md

 > #### by guilhermevialle

 > Note: I did this project just to test my knowledge of the programming language, even without looking anywhere and nothing.
+I was a beginner.
 So, yes, there are many bugs.
 This was done in 5 hours.

  ### Features